PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/Add-edit-carrier.md

  - **Logo.** A field for uploading the logo.
 To upload a logo, there is a button on the right of the field named ""Choose a file".
 Has an explanation below the field: "Format: JPG, GIF, PNG.
 Filesize: 8.00 MB max.
 Current size: undefined.".
 When trying to upload a wrong format, a message will appear: "*Your shop name* says Cannot upload file".

  - **Tracking URL.** Has an explanation below the field: "For example: 'http://example.com/track.php?num=@' with '@' where the tracking number should appear.".
 A tooltip is displayed: "Delivery tracking URL: Type '@' where the tracking number should appear.
 It will be automatically replaced by the tracking number."
-The URL should be as displayed in the explanation below, if it's not entered by the explanation, and trying to save will show the message: "The url field is invalid.".
+The URL should be written as displayed in the tooltip, otherwise, the following error message is displayed: "The url field is invalid.".

 ## Call to action

- - Previous.
-If any mandatory field was failed to enter, the button becomes non-pressable.
-If mandatory fields are correct, takes to the previous page.
-When in general settings, the button does not take anywhere.
+ - **Previous.** In the first step, this button is disabled.
- - Next.
-If any mandatory field was failed to enter, the button becomes non-pressable.
-If mandatory fields are correct, takes to he next page.
+ - **Next.** If there is an error, this button is disabled.
+After clicking on it, the next step is displayed.
- - Finish.
-Non pressable until all the pages mandatory fields are input correctly.
-When all mandatory fields are input correctly, takes to the [carriers listing]({{<ref "carriers-listing.md">}} "Carriers listing") page.
+ - **Finish.** If there is an error, this button is disabled.
+After clicking on it, the carrier is saved and the [carriers listing]({{<ref "carriers-listing.md">}} "Carriers listing") page is displayed with the following success message: "Successful creation" if a carrier was added or "Successful update" if a carrier was edited.

-# Multistore (2nd step, if multistore is enabled)
+# Multistore (2nd step)

-This tab is shown when multistore is enabled.
+**This step is displayed only when the multistore is enabled and if there are several shops.**

 The shop association block is displayed when the multistore is enabled and if several shops are configured.